-I. Planning Process
+Participating City Planning Process

 Cities annually plan the use of their CDBG funding, determining how best to use these funds to support the housing and community development needs of their community.
 This planning is done in conjunction with a city's staff, elected officials, and the public.
-The following describes the difference between projects that are included in the Action Plan from those that are not:
+The following describes the difference between projects that are included in the Action Plan (Annual Activity Planning) from those that are not (Off-Cycle Activity Planning).

-Annual Activity Planning

-CDBG activity planning is conducted prior to the start of the fiscal year (FY).
-After city authorization, annual projects are included in the County's Action Plan, which is later approved by the Board of Supervisors.
-Projects included in this process are considered part of the County's annual activity planning, which is submitted and approved by HUD before the start of the Program Year.
+- Annual Activity Planning: CDBG activity planning is conducted prior to the start of the fiscal year.
+After city authorization, annual projects are included in the Los Angeles Urban County's Action Plan, which is later approved by the County Board of Supervisors.
+Projects included in this process are considered part of the Los Angeles Urban County's annual activity planning, which is submitted and approved by HUD before the start of the Program Year. - Off-Cycle Activity Planning: Cities periodically engage in activity planning outside of the annual planning process.
+In these instances, actions to modify or significantly change a city's program are considered off-cycle changes and are categorized as "Substantial Amendments" if they involve the following types of program changes: - 1.
+A new activity that was not included in the Action Plan (Proposed Project); - 2.

-Off-Cycle Activity Planning

-Cities periodically engage in activity planning outside of the annual planning process.
-In these instances, actions to modify or significantly change a city's program are considered to be off-cycle changes and by definition are categorized as Substantial Amendments, if they involve the following types of program changes:

-- 1. A new activity that was not included in the Action Plan (Proposed Project); - 2.
 A funded activity described in the Action Plan, but cancelled during the Program Year (Cancelled Project); or - 3.
-A project listed in the Action Plan is changed from one (1) eligibility activity to another (Revised Project).
+A project listed in the Action Plan is changed from one eligibility activity to another (Revised Project).